This page will be updated as the project proceeds and to provide responses to common questions from residents.

 This is a quarterly charge based on City set wastewater rates.

-The estimate for a family of four based on average 2015 data was $572 for the year.
+The estimate for a family of four based on average 2019 data was $160/quarter.

 This is a quarterly charge by the RM to account for operation and maintenance of the system.